csc-training/summerschool/gpu-hip/docs/05-multi-gpu.md

 * Workstations or supercomputer nodes can be equipped with several GPUs
-    * For the current supercomputers, the number of GPUs per node usually ranges between 2 to 6
+    * For the current supercomputers, the number of GPUs per node usually ranges between 2 and 6
     * Allows sharing (and saving) resources (disks, power units, e.g.)
     * More GPU resources per node, better per-node-performance

 # GPU Context

-* Context is established implicitly on the current device when the first task requiring an active context is evaluated (HIP and OpenMP)
+* A context is established implicitly on the current device when the first task requiring an active context is evaluated (HIP and OpenMP)
 * Several processes can create contexts for a single device
     * The device resources are allocated per context
 * By default, one context per device per process in HIP (since CUDA 4.0)
     * Threads of the same process share the primary context (for each device)
-* HIP supports explicit context management
+* HIP supports explicit context management whereas OpenMP do not
-* OpenMP does not support explicit context management

 # Selecting device